Best cheap printer ink

 By Andrew Laughlin

-Switching to cheap ink cartridges, including third-party inks, can slash how much you spend.
-See the best ink brands, and the ones to avoid.
+Switching to cheap printer ink cartridges can slash how much you spend on your printing.
+See the best ink brands and the ones to avoid.

-Printer manufacturers, such as HP and Canon, would much rather you use their printer ink in their printers.
-But in our survey of 8,446 Which? members, the top five printer-ink brands were all third-party inks.
+Printer manufacturers, such as Canon and HP, would much rather you use their printer ink in their printers.
+But in our survey of more than 8,000 Which? members, the highest-rated printer ink brands were all third-party suppliers.

-Further down, see the top 20 best and worst printer ink brands from our survey, with scores ranging from the top-rated 90% down to the lowest 33%.
+Below, see the overall best and worst printer-ink brands based on our survey, with scores ranging from the top-rated (89%) to the lowest-scoring at 61%.

 |Brand||Text print quality||Photo print quality||Value for money||Customer score|